AMBER – Missing the sense of security in the Watchtower, she sought where to go and found Christ

 - What do I have to do so that I know in my heart of hearts that I have been saved?

-- How do I save my family and show them the road to salvation?
+- How do I save my family members and show them the road to salvation?

-This is just a few of the questions I had and need answers too.
-I pray all day long for the guidance of God’s Holy Spirit to answer my questions and to help me to understand His Word.
-Open my heart to Him, have faith in Him and the things I cannot completely understand.
-I am learning so much and things that never really made much sense to me are becoming more clear.
-I feel now more than ever, God’s love and protection.
+These are just a few of the questions I have and need answers to.
+I pray all day long for the guidance of God’s Holy Spirit to answer my questions and to help me to understand His Word, to open my heart to Him, have faith in Him and the things I cannot completely understand.
+I am learning so much, and things that never really made much sense to me are becoming more clear.
+I feel, now more than ever, God’s love and protection.
 I am filled with excitement, faith, and happiness.

-I use to think I knew so much about the Bible.
-Now that I am actually attending a church that I love regularly and that only teaches from the Bible.
-I am learning more in 1 sermon than I did in almost 20 years of going to the Jehovah’s Witness meetings 5 times a week.
+I used to think I knew so much about the Bible.
+Now I am actually attending a church that I love regularly and that only teaches from the Bible.
+I am learning more in one sermon than I did in almost 20 years of going to the Jehovah’s Witness meetings five times a week.

 My church has an amazing children’s program that teaches the kids all about how much Jesus loves them.
 My church has outreach organizations to help feed the homeless, sick, and so on.
 Jehovah’s Witnesses do not have that.
 Two Jehovah’s Witnesses I recently talked to told me they use a Greek Bible or the KJV.
 They have no idea that what they say they believe and what the KJV Bible says are not the same.
 They are more fearful of men than God.